How to Engage Customers & Increase Sales With an Email Welcome Series

 1. Deliver Something You Promised

-Did you promise the subscriber a lead magnet, coupon, or any other offer in exchange for their email address?
+Did you promise the subscriber a coupon, a free trial, or any other offer in exchange for their email address?
 Don’t pull tricks like, “We’ll send you that eBook soon, but first…” If you promised it, deliver it immediately.

 2. Acknowledge Their Problems

-In the beginning of your relationship with your subscribers, it’s important to make them understand that you know their problems.
-They have to trust you as a problem solver, but they can’t do that until they know you’re on their page.
+At the beginning of your relationship with your subscribers, making them understand that you know their problems is important.
+They have to trust you as a problem solver, but they can’t until they know you get their problems.

 3. Offer Tips and Best Practices

-If your subscriber has already purchased or gained access to your product or service, use one or several of your welcome series emails to help them use it.
-This will increase the value they get from your products and services.
+If your subscriber has already purchased or gained access to your product or services, use one or several of your welcome series emails to help them use it.
+This will increase the value they get from using your products or services.

-Notice how this AirBnB welcome email tells the user how to get started with their account.
+Notice how this Airbnb welcome email tells the user how to get started with his or her account.
 It’s broken down nicely into three easy steps.

 4. Introduce Products and Services

-Segmenting your list is an important way to serve your email subscribers the content they love the most and avoid sending them irrelevant messages.
+Segmenting your email lists is an important way to serve your email subscribers the content they love the most and avoid sending them irrelevant messages.
 But first, you have to learn about your subscribers so you know how to segment them.

-This step is easier than it sounds.
-In the body of your email, simply ask your subscribers a few questions.
+First, you can simply ask your subscribers questions in the body of your first email.
 Make them all links attached to tags in your email automation software.
-Ask them to click the links that apply to them.
+Just ask them to click the links that apply to them.

-For instance, you might say “Click the links that represent your interests” with choices for cars, trucks, and boats.
-When they click a link, your email software will tag them appropriately so you can send to each segment individually in the future.
+For example, you could say, “Click the links that represent your interests,” with car, truck, and boat listed as choices.
+When they click a link, your email software will tag them appropriately so you can send them emails with related information in the future.

 6. Create More Touchpoints